Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaBundle/README.md

 # Introducing [KunstmaanMediaBundle][KunstmaanMediaBundle]

-De [KunstmaanMediaBundle][KunstmaanMediaBundle] is a symfony2 bundle used at [Kunstmaan][kunstmaan] to handle media, and media galleries.
-It has objects to handle files, slides, videos and images and keeps them organised in galleries.
+De [KunstmaanMediaBundle][KunstmaanMediaBundle] is a symfony2 bundle used at [Kunstmaan][kunstmaan] to handle media, and media folders.
+It has objects to handle files, slides, videos and images and keeps them organised in folders.

 # Installing [KunstmaanMediaBundle][KunstmaanMediaBundle]